gingerbeardman/gingerbeardman.github.io/_posts/2021-09-07-macintosh-story.md

 * the break-up
 * NeXT
 * Knowledge Navigator
-* DynaMac (what Macintosh was called on its release in Japan)
+* DynaMac (a Macintosh 512K marketed by Canon in Japan)
 * successors to the Macintosh
 * Apple prototypes
 * Newton